cmu-sei/crucible/docs/gallery/index.md

 #### Article Information
 *Hotspot 5:*

 The information in the Gallery Archive is displayed in articles.
-Each article contains the **Title, Source Type, Source Name, and Date Posted**.
+Each article contains the Title, Source Type, Source Name, and Date Posted.

 For the information included on the article:

-- Title: The title of the intelligence report.
+- **Title:** The title of the intelligence report.
-- Source Type: The source of the intelligence report (News, Intel, Reporting, or Social Media).
+- **Source Type:** The source of the intelligence report (News, Intel, Reporting, or Social Media).
-- Source Name: The specific person or agency who supplied the intelligence.
+- **Source Name:** The specific person or agency who supplied the intelligence.
-- Date Posted: The Date and timestamp of when the intelligence report was posted.
+- **Date Posted:** The date and timestamp of when the intelligence report was posted.

 #### View
 *Hotspot 6:*